mhsantos/rlcp/docs/design.md

 ## Terminology

+* User: a human or script calling the CLI to run a command on a remote Linux server
 * Command: any executable program that is available on the machine running the service
 * CLI : an executable on the client side that parses the request from the user and calls client to process the command
 * Client: the process on the client side that configures and uses gRPC to invoke operations on the server side
 * Server: the server side of the client-server communication, where the server runs
 * Storage: a temporary data structure storing information about existing users, roles and jobs
-* Job: an object with information about a scheduled command including requester, command and output channel
+* Job: an object to refer to a command that was issued on a remote Linux machine with additional information like Id, status and output

 ## Overview